 The Board of Directors encourages owners to attend a board meeting.
-Contact can be made with either of the co-chairs (Tom Morris (firstname.lastname@example.org) or Katie Niver (email@example.com) in order to receive relevant meeting documents.
+Please contact any board member, or email email@example.com, in order to receive relevant meeting documents.

 Craig Kolman, email@example.com